drporges/main/w2d1/do_now/do_now.md

 1. How do we assign a value to a variable?
 2. How do we change the value of a variable?
 3. How do we assign an existing variable to a new variable?
-4. How do we use a variable within an expression?

 ## Exercises